Jadon-Jesse/exercise-2/README.md

 * `sens_announcements_latest.xlsx`: is the name of the expected output file

 ### Example outputs
 As an output your console app should spit out a microsoft excel file containing the necessary data in a presentable format.
 Also, the column headers need to have a green background.
-See below image for example output
+See below image for example output file